claudiebeaulieu/claudiebeaulieu.github.io/_pages/profiles.md

   - align: right
     image: claudie.jpg
     content: about_claudie.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info:

   - align: left
     image: adelicia.jpg
     content: about_adelicia.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info:

   - align: right
     image: dongran.jpg
     content: about_dongran.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info:

   - align: left
     image: nico.jpg
     content: about_nico.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info:
 ---